A Complete Logic for Database Abstract State Machines: Introduction

 \item In addition to capturing the consistency of an update set yielded by a DB-ASM rule, our proof system also develops two notions of consistency for a DB-ASM rule (i.e. weak version and strong version).
 When a DB-ASM rule is deterministic, these two notions coincide.

 \end{itemize}

 Our last contribution is a proof of the completeness of the logic for DB-ASMs.
 Due to the importance of non-determinism for enhancing the expressive power of database transformations and for specifying database transformations at flexible levels of abstraction, DB-ASMs take into account choice rules.
-Consequently, the logic for DB-ASMs has to handle all the issues related to non-determinism which have been identified as the source of problems in the completeness proof of the logic for ASMs \cite{RobertLogicASM}.
-Nevertheless, we can prove that, in spite of the inclusion of second-order formulae in the logic for DB-ASMs, the finiteness of domains that quantifiers are restricted to allows us to translate the logic for DB-ASMs into a definitional extension of a complete many-sorted first-order logic in which set membership is treated as a predicate under a fixed interpretation.
-This is the approach we use to prove the completeness of the logic for DB-ASMs.
+Consequently, the logic for DB-ASMs has to handle all the issues related to non-determinism which have been identified as the source of problems in the completeness proof of the logic for ASMs \cite{RobertLogicASM, [BS03]}.
+Nevertheless, we prove that we can use a Henkin semantics for the required (in our approach) second-order quantification, and thus despite of the inclusion of second-order formulae in the logic for DB-ASMs, we can establish a sound and complete proof system for the logic of DB-ASMs.
+Note that, the logic for DB-ASMs preserves the restriction of the logic of Nanchen and St\"ark for ASMs \cite{RobertLogicASM} dealing only with properties of a \emph{single step} of an ASM, \emph{not} with properties of whole ASM runs.
+This restriction to a one-step logic allows us to define a Hilbert-style proof theory and to show its completeness, whereas for a logic dealing with properties of whole ASM runs (and even more so, whole DB-ASMs runs) can hardly be expected to be complete.